SCORES & STRUCTURES

 As tools for this exploration, a wide range of scores that vary between controlling devices/imposing structures and communication mechanisms/open structures for participation, will be researched (including notation systems, protocols, diagrams, maps, algorithms, human proportional systems).

-The In-Lab will include practice-based workshops, expert visits, group readings and will be concluded with a publication.
+The In-Lab has included practice-based workshops (with Kenzo Kusuda, Gabriel Fontana and Vivien Tauchmann, Jeremiah Day), expert visits, group readings and will be concluded with a publication and an online archive on Instagram (scores.structures).